 27 Jan What’s the Difference Between Cadmium and Zinc Nickel Plating?

-When it comes to electroplating, every metal has slightly different properties.
-Zinc-nickel plating and cadmium plating offer many significant yet similar advantages.
+Electroplating is crucial in enhancing the durability, corrosion resistance, and appearance of various substrates.
+There are many different plating metals to choose from, each improving the substrate in different ways.
+Zinc-nickel and cadmium are popular plating metals that offer many significant yet similar advantages.
 So how do you know when to choose zinc-nickel plating vs. cadmium for your manufacturing needs?
-Let’s explore the difference between zinc nickel and cadmium plating to help you select the right finish for the job.
+Let’s explore the difference between zinc nickel and cadmium electroplating to help you select the right finish for the job.

 What Is Cadmium Plating?

 The cadmium electroplating process applies a thin, metallic, silver-colored coating that offers superior protection from the elements.
 As a “sacrificial coating,” cadmium plating slowly corrodes over time, while protecting the metal substrate underneath from corrosion and other types of wear.
 Cadmium plating can be used on a variety of base metals, including aluminum, brass, copper, iron, and steel.

 Cadmium Applications and Benefits

 There are many impressive benefits of cadmium electroplating that can significantly improve the quality of the base metal.
 For instance, cadmium plating provides: